Welcome to Node.js: Part 5 – Progress, REST, Repeat

 July 15, 2014

 In high school, I remember sewing together a pair of shorts, and then making a pillow.
 This was, of course, in Home Ec.
-In “computer” class, I learned that left-click selects things, right-click usually opens up options, the Work_in_progressstandard keyboard arrangement is called QWERTY, and power point can be used to tell humorous epics frowned upon by the school board.
+In “computer” class, I learned that left-click selects things, right-click usually opens up options, the standard keyboard arrangement is called QWERTY, and power point can be used to tell humorous epics frowned upon by the school board.
 I’m just old enough to remember the Internet’s big arrival in grade school. ($500 for an Encarta subscription, anyone?
 And half an hour to open it?)
 I know enough now to wish I would have traded most of my time in school for learning about computers in some meaningful way more than just Word and Excel.

 Now the Internet is awesome, most information can be found for free, and I can type without looking at my fingers.
 Progress.
 From here on out, I’m assuming you’re running through Christopher Buecheler’s incredibly useful second tutorial, too.
 Was I able to follow through without any problems?